roman-milk/roman-milk.github.io/the-drive-in-movie.md

+===

- ****** The Drive In Movie ****** byJust_Plain_Bob© "Harry is my current lover" Caroline said, "I invited him to join us to see to it that you got the full experience tonight.
+"Harry is my current lover" Caroline said, "I invited him to join us to see to it that you got the full experience tonight.
 Your first infidelity, your first incestuous relationship, your first three some, your first foursome and Tony, another one of my lovers should be here in a minute or so to see that you get your first gang bang.
 No need to thank me now sweetie, you can do that later."

  Jeff was the first one to cum and he got out from under me and Harry worked his way under me and into me and Jeff pushed his cock into my mouth.
 Mike was the next to let go and he pulled out of my ass and another cock (I guessed Tony had arrived) slid into my ass and after that cocks just moved from hole to hole as they took turns fucking me.
 I had cum so many times that I was getting weak and I was being bounced around like a rag doll.